loadwordteam/SH2MSGConvert/README.md

 The tool will detect the language from the filename and create a *common_msg_e.txt* file.

-You can run the tool against multiple files too:
+You can also run the tool against multiple files:

 ```bash
 sh2msg common_msg_e.mes stage_apart_stair_msg_e.mes
 ```

-if you shell supports glob expansion:
+If you shell supports glob expansion, type this:

 ```bash
 sh2msg *.mes
 ```

-### Load external symbol table
+### Load an external character table

-You can load the symbol table from an external file.
-You might want to use this feature if your language cannot be expressed using the game's default charter set.
+You can load the character table from an external file.
+You might want to use this feature if your language uses characters that are not within the game's default set.

 ```bash
 sh2msg common_msg_e.mes --table turkish_table.txt